-A registered business name must be distinguishable from another registered business name so that it does not cause confusion in an absolute or linguistic sense.
+A registered business/mark name must be distinguishable from another registered business/mark name so that it does not cause confusion in an absolute or linguistic sense.

-The following makes a business name distinguishable on our records:
+The following makes a business/mark name distinguishable on our records:

 - Key words are different and do not copy a business name already on record.
 A “key word” is any word other than articles, prepositions, conjunctions, or business name identifiers as defined in 30-13-201, MCA.
-Example: “Bill’s Carpentry” is distinguishable from “Bill’s Builders”.
+For example: “Bill’s Carpentry” is distinguishable from “Bill’s Builders.”

 - Abbreviations.
 For example: "Montana Ave Salon" is distinguishable from "Montana Avenue Salon."

 - Different spellings of proper names.
 For example: "Jayne's Boutique" is distinguishable from "Jane's Boutique."

 - Unique or improper spelling.
 For example: "Black Cat Designs" is distinguishable from "Black Kat Designs."

 The following conditions will not make a registered business/mark name distinguishable from another registered business/mark name:

 - The use of punctuation marks.
 For example: "R/D Construction" and "R D Construction" are not distinguishable.

 - The use of special characters.
 Special characters are non-alphabetical and non-numeric characters such as @, #, $, %, &, *, and + that can represent a word.
 For example: “25 % Better, Inc.” and “25 Percent Better, Inc.” are not distinguishable.